intersystems/InterSystems-IRIS-Smart-Mining-Starter-Pack/README.md

-# IRIS Smart Mining Starter Pack
+# InterSystems IRIS Smart Mining Starter Pack

-This repository holds the initial work we are doing for the mining use cases in Chile including OEE and base model for mining interoperability.
+This repository contains the code base and associated information and materials for the InterSystems IRIS Smart Mining Starter Pack.
+This starter pack allows mining operators to integrate, monitor, and analyze signals and data from mining equipment and software applications.
+For more information, please refer to the solution sheet.

-NOTE: ⚠️ This application is not supported by InterSystems Corporation.
+NOTE: ⚠️ This application is licensed as open source under the MIT License and is not supported by InterSystems Corporation.
 Use it at your own risk.

 ## Option 1: Build and run development version